ferran-candela/upc-aidl-2021-image-retrieval/README.md

 ### Conclusions

-As a result we can see that the model that
+As result we can see that the model that performs the best for our specific use case is densenet161.

+Our system is a retrieval engine for clothes when we will show 5, 10 or 15 suggestions to the end user, therefore the precision hit of top 15 is the evaluation metrics that drives our final decision to choose the best model.

 </br>